 Earlier known as the GP Hooks module is now called as Elements.
 Mostly it is also referred to as GeneratePress element hook.

 This module is only available for GeneratePress premium users.
 For making use of this module, you will need to activate Elements.
 Activate it from Appearance->GeneratePress->Elements.

 By using Elements, you eradicate the need for creating a child theme.
-Elements allow you to create special Hooks that carry small amount of code, which can be used on any part of your website.
+Elements allow you to create special Hooks that carry a small amount of code, which can be used on any part of your website.
 It lets you create Blocks, Hooks, Layouts and Headers.
-Hence, this is one of the best feature choosing between GeneratePress free vs premium.
+Hence, this is one of the best features choosing between GeneratePress free vs premium.
 It really beautifies your website and gives it a modern look.

 Creating a simple author box at the bottom of every post is a common example of running an Element Hook on your website.
 Code it once and the author box will be displayed for each author after he/she publishes their blog.
 To learn more and understand this element hook, have a look at how to add author box in GeneratePress theme.

 Other most commonly seen GeneratePress element hooks are custom headers and page heros, content template and post meta templates.

 The GeneratePress Site Library is found under Appearance->GeneratePress.
 Pick the one that you would like to use for your or your client’s next project and save a lot of development time.

 You can choose from more than 70+ pre-made website templates.
 These templates form the entire GeneratePress Site Library which covers almost all niches and are also made using page builders like Elementor and Beaver Builder.